weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-security-context/README.md

 - [documentation](https://docs.gitops.weave.works/docs/configuration/recommended-rbac-configuration/)

 We need to have the following access requirements
-- developer to access pipeline resource namespace in management cluster
+- developer to access pipeline resource
 - developer to access environment clusters
 - developer to access application namespace within the clusters